 Provincial penalty provisions allow for jail sentences of up to six months for individuals who own dangerous dogs that bite, attack or pose a threat.

-- Keeping of “restricted dogs” (which is defined within the Dog Owners' Liability Act and defined in By-law 176 - 2005 as "pit bull" as defined in the Act, as amended from time to time)
+- Keeping of “restricted dogs” (which is defined within the Dog Owners' Liability Act as "pit bull")

 - A restricted dog must be licensed with a current year Chatham-Kent dog tag;